Unraveling the graph structure of tabular data through Bayesian and spectral analysis

 \section{Introduction}

 At the end of the nineteenth century, Edmund Landau addressed the problem of how to distribute a money prize among a group of chess players using a table of matches\cite{landauZurRelativenWertbemessung1895}.
-In a table of matches, each index is associated to a player and the value of each cell represents the result of a match between two players.
+In a table of matches, each index is associated with a player and the value of each cell represents the result of a match between two players.
 Landau proposed a method that outperformed the best approaches at the time to perform prize distributions\cite{landauZurRelativenWertbemessung1895, landauUberPreisverteilungBei1915}.
-Later on, his method, which is known today as eigenvector centrality, and further developments, encountered a myriad of applications, from fraud detection to rank preferences in a group\cite{vignaSpectralRanking2019}.
+Landau's method is commonly known as eigenvector centrality today and it got several developments and a myriad of applications, from fraud detection to recommendation systems group\cite{vignaSpectralRanking2019}.

 Landau's method scope and limitations would become clear with the emergence of new challenges related to the analysis of tabular data from a variety of domains\cite{ghoshComprehensiveReviewTools2018, adamsSiriusMutualInformation2021}.
 For instance, rather than finding the best player, one may want to identify the most important socioeconomic factors to explain the variation inside of a group of people.
 Rather than finding a probable coalition of players or a group of chess players with similar characteristics and performance, we may want to find a group of health factors that have a similar impact on a group of diseases\cite{levy2010consumo}.